Actindo-AG/Documentation/DataHub/UserInterface/02j_HTMLTemplates.md

 - Textarea
   Click the field to edit the content for the HTML template.
 Use the Smarty template engine to include variables and tags to the template, see [Smarty](https://www.smarty.net/) .
-  For detailed information, see [Edit an HTML template](./03_ManageHTMLTemplates#edit-an-html-template).

 **Preview**